 Las Vegas is not no-fault.
 In Las Vegas, you can bring a claim against the responsible party any time you’re the victim of a car accident.
 Las Vegas is in Nevada, and the same at-fault car accident laws apply in Las Vegas that apply in the entire State of Nevada.
 Although some accidents may be inevitable, understanding how to drive in the busy city of Las Vegas may help you travel safely.

 When you’re hurt in an auto accident in an at-fault state, you can sue the other party any time you’re injured.
 There isn’t a minimum threshold for your injuries or damages that applies for bringing a legal claim.
 Instead, in theory, you could bring a legal claim against the other party even if you had only $1 in damages.

 In no-fault states, you can’t bring a claim for auto accidents that fall below a certain threshold.
-Usually, the threshold is the seriousness of injuries.
+Usually, this threshold is the seriousness of injuries.
 Below the limit, you have to rely on your own insurance to cover your losses.
 In no-fault states, the theory is that it’s better for society for everyone to have their private insurance cover minor claims instead of pursuing adversarial claims and litigation for every case.

 Because Nevada is not a no-fault state, the minimum threshold rules for bringing an auto accident claim don’t apply.
 Nevada law says that you can bring your claim against the responsible person no matter the value.
 There’s no inquiry into whether your case meets minimum requirements or whether your injuries are severe enough to justify bringing a claim.
 The reason for an at-fault system is the argument that the responsible party should pay for the results of their actions, and an at-fault system gives people an incentive to drive carefully at all times.